-One of the most famous Mud sprayers in Sistan and Baluchestan province is known as Gel-Afshan-e Bandar-e Tang, which is located 110 km away from Chabahar.
+One of the most famous Mud volcanos in Sistan and Baluchestan province is known as Gel-Afshan-e Bandar-e Tang, which is located 110 km away from Chabahar.
 The general impression is that this is the only Gel-Afshan around Chabahar, while there are other nearby, which of course are different in appearance.

-Mud sprayers are usually caused by pressure from hydrocarbon gases in the ground.
+Mud volcanos are usually caused by pressure from hydrocarbon gases in the ground.
 In this way, the gas along its path to get out of the ground also brings with it some water and mud from the depths of the earth.
 These gases are flammable and this could be a proof of this hypothesis.